Singleton Classes in PHP

 method we'll also create.
 The convention for the singleton accessor

-method is to name is GetInstance
+method is to name is GetInstance (or getInstance, depending on your preference).

 Listing 2 Turning MySingleton into a singleton class (MySingleton.php)